No of visitors who read this post: 1009

 • On the settings, you can adjust the current size of your temporary internet files folder.

 3. Install the latest service packs.
-This is very essential for program stability and compatibility to current software release.
+This is very essential for program stability and compatibility to the current software release.

 4. Launch System Restore to return to the previous state where you can still download files without problem.